• facebook

 Out of Uniform Procedure

 Effort should be made to ensure uniform items are ready.
 'In the wash' is not an excuse for being out of uniform.
 If students must come out of uniform, only the item that is not available should be substituted.
-This does not allow for the full sports uniform to be used in replacement for a single school uniform item.
-Non-uniform items should be as close to the original as possible, neat, modest and not drawing attention to the wearer.
+This does not allow for the full sport uniform to be used in replacement for a single school uniform item.
+Non-uniform items should be as close to the original as possible, neat, modest and not draw attention to the wearer.

 Mufti Day and Non-Uniform Events

 Clothing that is worn on mufti days, non uniform excursions and non uniform school events must at all times uphold the ethos, values and standard of Avondale School.
+Students are to dress modestly on ‘free dress’ days.

-• Non uniform days such as mufti days does not negate school rules about jewellery.
+• Non uniform days such as mufti days does not negate school rules about jewellery

-• Clothing must not have any objectionable writing or pictures.
+• Clothing must not have any objectionable writing or pictures, or be offensive to any religion, gender, race, etc.

 Students deemed to be dressed inappropriately may be required to rectify the problem by being: